Mark your calendars — body care brand Sol de Janeiro is launching in SA

 Next time you find yourself at duty-free you'll be happy to know you can stop stockpiling Sol de Janeiro favourites as the viral body and hair care brand launches in South Africa this month.

-In anticipation of launch day, these are the four products we cannot wait to add to the cart:
+In anticipation of launch day, these are the three products we cannot wait to add to the cart:

 Mark your calendars — body care brand Sol de Janeiro is launching in SA